 The MAB and the TeBs offer a forum to discuss and exchange on strategic and horizontal issues at an early stage of the Agency programming cycle.
 They are contributing to support the implementation of actions and decisions and the drafting of regulatory material, while offering also the opportunity to share feedback on implementation and standardisation issues.

-The MAB and the TeBs are composed of representatives of the EASA Members States, of selected third countries with working arrangements or specific agreements with the Agency to adopt and apply the Basic Regulation and its implementing rules, of specific organisation, such as the European Defence Agency (EDA) as well as the European Commission.
-The main functions of the MAB are set out in the MB Decision 19-2015, whereas those of the TeBs are described in the MAB and TeBs Rules of Procedure.
-Seven TeBs have been established:
+The MAB and the TeBs are composed of representatives of the EASA Members States and the European Commission.
+Selected third countries with working arrangements, or specific agreements with the Agency to adopt and apply the Basic Regulation and its implementing rules, are invited as observers, as well as specific organisations, such as the European Defence Agency (EDA) and EUROCONTROL.
+TeBs in the following domains have been established: